Doctorbal/zabbix-postgres-partitioning/README.md

 ---

-Optionaly depending on the role you used run
+Optionally depending on the role you used run

 ```
 ALTER TABLE public.history OWNER TO zabbix;